 Several recent thesis writers have submitted works of fiction, a photographic essay, or musical piece as part of the thesis, always under the mentorship of a faculty member, and as part of an academic project.
-We encourage these kinds of endeavors and if you are so inclined, please discuss your plans with either Prof. Cwilich, Dr. Gellens, or Prof. Steinberg, so that it may be determined early on whether or not they are genuinely feasible.
+We encourage these types of submissions, and can help explain the specific requirements.

 • May I begin my thesis work before the beginning of my fourth year on campus?

-By all means, and we strongly encourage it.
-At the beginning of your third year on campus, you should start to think about possible topics and mentors and consult with Prof. Cwilich, Dr. Gellens, and/or YU faculty regarding a possible thesis topic.
+By all means, we strongly encourage it.
+At the beginning of your third year on campus, you should start to think about possible topics and mentors.

 • By when must a thesis be submitted?